FedeClaudi/Term.jl/docs/src/basics/content_layout.md

 The example above is composed of panels and textboxes, of course, but also additional lines and spacing elements that can help with the layout.
 These elements are combined using a very simple syntax to create the whole thing.

 ## Nesting
 The easiest way to create a layout is to nest things.
-We've already seen how to do this with `Panel`s and `TextBox`es:
+We've already briefly seen how to do this with `Panel`s:
 ```@example

 import Term: Panel # hide